 Policy 7-1.5.1: Joint School-Park Concept.

 The City shall promote the implementation of the joint school-park concept by working with the Monroe County School Board.
-The City shall attempt to maximize joint use of school sites for both school and recreational activities, particularly school facilities sited in Table VII-7 within the recreation and open space element Data Inventory and Analysis.
+The City shall attempt to maximize joint use of school sites for both school and recreational activities.
 This concept promotes economy and efficient use of potential park and recreation resources centrally located to potential user groups.

 Policy 7-1.5.2: Private Recreation and Open Space Systems.

 The recreation needs of the City shall be met by the City without reliance on the private sector.
 However, passive recreational open space required as a condition of development approval shall be provided and maintained in perpetuity by the applicant or successors in title.
-Upon plan adoption the land development regulations shall include criteria requiring that where such passive recreational open space is required as a condition of development approval, the applicant shall provide written assurances acceptable to the City's legal counsel who ensures the perpetual use and maintenance of the recreational open space.
+Upon plan adoption the Land Development Regulations shall include criteria requiring that where such passive recreational open space is required as a condition of development approval, the applicant shall provide written assurances acceptable to the City's legal counsel who ensures the perpetual use and maintenance of the recreational open space.
 Notwithstanding, the City and an applicant for development approval may enter into an agreement whereby the applicant dedicates the recreational open space to the City, thereby ensuring the recreational use and maintenance of said property in perpetuity.

 Policy 7-1.5.3: Coordinate with the Private Sector.

-Upon plan adoption the The City shall adopt amended continue to enforce land development regulations to include a mandatory recreation land dedication, regulation or fee in lieu thereof.
+The City shall continue to enforce Land Development Regulations to include a mandatory recreation land dedication, regulation or fee in lieu thereof.
 On a continuing basis through the subdivision administration process, the City shall coordinate with the private development sector in providing needed improvements in recreation facilities by enforcing the recreation land and facility dedication or fee in lieu ordinance.
-Reason for Amendment: Update.

 Policy 7-1.5.4: Evaluate Lands for Open Space Potential.

-As part of the scheduled stormwater management plan the The City shall continue to utilize the possible use of drainage easements as public passive recreation and open space.
-During FY 1991 - 92 and 1992 - 93 The City shall research the use of abandoned utility pole easements as public passive recreation and open space.
+The City shall continue to investigate the possible use of drainage easements as public passive recreation and open space.
+The City shall research the use of abandoned utility pole easements as public passive recreation and open space.
 On an on-going basis and as feasible, the City shall examine all lands currently used as open space, but not currently owned by the City, for feasibility of purchase, purchase options, trade for City owned property, or other negotiated arrangements.

-Policy 7-1.5.5: Utilize Grantsmen and Other Appropriate Fiscal Advisors Pursue All Available Funding Sources.
+Policy 7-1.5.5: Pursue All Available Funding Sources.

 The City shall ensure that the advantages of all appropriate local and non-local sources of financial and technical assistance are sought and received.
 Alternative funding sources and impacts must be monitored continually so that appropriate evolving State and federal assistance programs shall be aggressively pursued to ensure the attainment of recreation objectives in a cost effective and fiscally equitable manner.

-Policy 7-1.5.6: Improve Coordination With Other Human Service Planning Efforts.
-The City shall ensure realistic plans and responsive action to meet identified needs in a cost-effective and fiscally equitable manner by encouraging the use of local park and recreation resources for a wider range of human delivery services (i.e., health information, consumer protection, nutrition, bookmobiles, etc.).
+Policy 7-1.5.6: Improve Coordination with Other Human Service Planning Efforts.

+The City shall ensure realistic plans and responsive action to meet identified needs in a cost-effective and fiscally equitable manner by encouraging the use of local park and recreation resources for a wider range of human delivery services (i.e., health information, consumer protection, nutrition, etc.).
 Coordination should include planning activities to provide a hike and bike trail system throughout the City and within open space, park and street corridors.
-All future recreation facilities shall be designed for multipurpose use where appropriate.
+All future recreation facilities shall be designed for multi-purpose use where appropriate.